buddhist-uni/buddhist-uni.github.io/_content/canon/vv5.10.md

 > I offered eight fallen flowers to the stupa...

-[Gregory Schopen](https://doi.org/10.1515/9780824851224-008){:target="_blank"} (among others) has pondered the lack of stupa-related rules in [the Theravada Vinaya](/tags/vinaya-pitaka) and wondered if this might reflect a sectarian difference in stupa worship.
+[Gregory Schopen](https://doi.org/10.1515/9780824851224-008){:target="_blank"} (among others) has pondered the lack of stupa-related rules in [the Theravāda Vinaya](/tags/vinaya-pitaka) and wondered if this might reflect a sectarian difference in stupa worship.
-This *sutta* from the Theravadan *Vimāna Vatthu* shows that they not only knew of this common practice, they celebrated it.
+This *sutta* from the Theravādan *Vimāna Vatthu* shows that they not only knew of this common practice, they celebrated it.